crablab/dissertation/reports/final_report/final_report.md

 At Royal Holloway, for the 2018 intake of first year undergraduates it was decided that due to the class size, paper registers were infeasible.
 The clicker systems was proposed and developed.
 This uses a Turning Technologies "Response Card" (Figure 1) typically used to respond to interactive questionnaires as part of a slideshow, or with other proprietary software.
 The device communicates with a base station connected to a computer via USB (Universal Serial Bus) when a key option is pressed (eg. "1/A") and transmits the unique ID of the device and the key press.
 The message is acknowledged by the base station and the user is given visual affirmation on the device that their response was counted.
 The results are then stored in a proprietary format attached to the slideshow which is decoded, processed and analysed by the department using a collection of scripts, Excel spreadsheets and custom software.

-## Aims

-The aim of this report is to investigate the Turning Point clickers to learn more about how they work in practice and to see to what extent it is possible to reverse engineer, intercept and spoof communications between the clicker and the basestation.
-The report will look at the theoretical technical specifications of the clickers, including any technical methods to validate and verify data.
-It will also include a practical investigation into the clickers, building on research previously carried out.
+The aim was to investigate the Turning Point clickers to learn more about how they work in practice and to see to what extent it is possible to reverse engineer, intercept and spoof communications between the clicker and the basestation.

 ![A Turning Technologies "Response Card"](assets/figure1.jpg)

-## Background Research
+### Background Research

 Whilst researching the device I discovered the work of @goodspeed_travis_2010 who reverse engineered a similar, but older device.
 This was achieved by dumping the firmware of the device allowing analysis of the way the device operated and how packets were structured and sent.
 A number of important discoveries were made: the System on Chip is a Nordic nRF24E1 chip, which is a Intel MCS-51 (8051 microcontroller) with an nRF2401 radio transceiver.
 The nRF2401 is a 2.4GHz, serial radio transceiver.[@nordic_semiconductor_asa_single_2004] The datasheet lists a number of potential applications including telemetry, keyless entry and home security and automation.
 The chip also uses what the datasheet describes as a "3-wire serial interface." - this is otherwise know as SPI (Serial Peripheral Interface) and allows easy interface with devices such as a Raspberry Pi and Arduino.
 Secondly, there is no encryption and in the aforementioned research it was noted through analysis of the firmware that the packets take the structure of three bytes target MAC, 3 bytes source MAC and then a single byte for the button selection.
 A CRC is calculated and added by the radio.

 This means that the source, destination and the parameter (the button pressed) are transmitted in cleartext with the only validation being a CRC (Cyclic Redundancy Check).
 The message is not signed, so there is no way to verify that a message has indeed come from the advertised source - this allows an attacker to arbitrarily spoof messages purporting to come from any source MAC address.

-## Cyclic Redundancy Check
+### Cyclic Redundancy Check

 CRCs are a method of error checking that are widely used in serial communications[@borrelli_ieee_2001].
 Traditionally, parity bits have been used to ensure data integrity across a communication channel.
 These indicate whether the data value is expected to be even or odd, but suffers from two major flaws.
 Firstly, it is not possible for you to determine where the corruption has ocurred in a piece of data - it is not possible to repair the message and it has to be discarded and resent.
 Secondly, if two corruptions occur then the data may end up passing the parity check but still be invalid.
 Additional measures (such as length checking, strict processing validation etc.) can be included to reduce the risks of bad data being processed.
 Whilst a parity bit is technically a 1 bit CRC (CRC-1), greater check values are now used as the greater bit value allows you to determine reliably how many bits have been corrupted and therefore protects against corruptions that fail to modify the overall parity.